Frequently Asked Questions About the Speculation and Vacancy Tax

 What happens if I pay the speculation and vacancy tax, then find out later I’m exempt?
 Can I get a refund?

 Yes.
-You’ll be able to receive a refund if you paid the speculation and vacancy tax but learn later that you’re exempt.
-You will need to contact us to request the refund or the credit will be applied to your next year’s speculation and vacancy tax.
+You’ll be able to receive a refund if you overpaid the tax or if the tax was paid in error (you paid the speculation and vacancy tax but later learned that you qualify for an exemption).
+You must have a credit on your account before you can request a refund, so you may have to change your declaration before you request a refund.
+Contact us to request the refund or else the credit will be applied to your next year’s speculation and vacancy tax.

 Subscribe to receive updates as new information about the speculation and vacancy tax is available.